-Figure 1: Statistical values (in eV) for the $\omega B2(GP-)PLYP$ training set, namely RMSDs (values shown over each bar), MADs, and MDs.
-The values for the RS-DH methods were taken from Ref.
-80. The aug-cc-pVTZ AO basis set was used in all cases.
+Figure 1: Statistical values (in eV) for the complete $\omega B2$ (GP-)PLYP training set, namely RMSDs (values shown over each bar), MADs, and MDs.
+Only the best 15 methods are shown; values for all assessed methods and a breakdown of the statistics into local-valence and Rydberg excitations can be found in the SI.
+The values for the (SCS/SOS-)RS-DH methods were taken from Refs 83 and 85.
+The aug-cc-pVTZ AO basis set was used in all cases.

-Our new SCS and SOS variants also display improvements when just analyzing local-valence transitions.
-We briefly summarize that there are four methods that occupy the first position in the ranking and also fulfill the second definition of "chemical accuracy" given above, namely, SOS- $\omega$ B88PP86, SOS-PBE-QIDH, and $\omega$ B2GP-PLYP's SCS and SOS variants with RMSDs of 0.10 eV.
+definition of "chemical accuracy" given above, namely, SOS- $\omega$ B88PP86, SOS-PBE-QIDH, and $\omega$ B2GP-PLYP's SCS and SOS variants with RMSDs of 0.10 eV.
 Almost every SCS and SOS method is ranked in the best places and performs better than its unscaled parent, except for SCS-B2GP-PLYP21 and SCS/SOS-B2PLYP21.
 For Rydberg transitions, some of the SCS and SOS variants have slightly increased RMSDs compared to their unscaled parents.
 PBE-QIDH is such an example where the RMSD increases by 0.04 and 0.06 eV when the SCS and SOS formalisms are applied.

-In the following sections, we will test our new methods on more challenging systems where unscaled DHDFAs have presented problems in the past.
+In the following sections, we will test our new methods on more challenging systems where unscaled DHDFAs have presented problems in the past. $^{40,41,83}$